Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 Your engineers are your most expensive asset.

-• Your competitors are building predictive models to increase LTV.
+• Competitors are building predictive models to grow LTV.

 • Your team is building a custom Airflow operator.